code42/py42/docs/userguides/cases.md

 ```

 You can also access a case by its `number` to update its details.
-For instance, if you wanted to update a case's status to `CLOSED`:
+For example, to update a case's status to `CLOSED`:

 ```python
 from py42.constants import CaseStatus